usedhondacivic/fpga_raymarching_gpu/writeup/content.md

 ![Simplified pipeline architecture](./assets/pipeline_architecture.svg)

-_Figure X: Simplified pipeline architecture_
+_Figure 6: Simplified pipeline architecture_

 The number of cores that can be chained together is dependent on the available hardware on the FPGA.
 Because calculating more complicated SDFs takes additional hardware, the number of stages is also inversely proportional to the complexity of the scene.
 For simple scenes (e.g. a single cube), up to six cores can be chained together.
 This drops to three or even two for more interesting scenes and quickly becomes detrimental to the quality of the rendering.
-Truthfully, even a six-iteration ray marcher offers subpar rendering results, as shown in figure X.
+Truthfully, even a six-iteration ray marcher offers subpar rendering results, as shown in Figure 7.

 ![A "cube" poorly rendered with only six iterations](./assets/maybe_a_cube.jpg)

-_Figure X: A "cube" rendered with six iterations_
+_Figure 7: A "cube" rendered with six iterations_

 To do better the architecture must be revised to allow pixels to reenter the pipeline if they need further refinement.
 With this strategy, each pixel/ray is evaluated in the last core to see if it has intersected the scene.